BibaDev/Unity.Globalization.Localization/README.md

 # Description
 Simple, but at the same time effective and optimized implementation of localization of the game via JSON files.

+**Warning!** The translation language is specified at the moment of initialization and you CANNOT change the language later.
+I'm against changing the language dynamically.
+You can let the user select the language in the game settings and restart game, then the new language will be applied.

 You can support me and my projects https://biba.dev/donation

 **Key features:**